 MASA Outsourcing Group Director, Wayne Stainforth says, ‘Our goal is to provide the very best people for our clients.
 We want to see candidates who are motivated, take initiative, and go the extra mile’.

 There are many ways to build your skill set, both formally and informally.
 You could take short courses, continue studying, get some volunteer experience, do an internship or find a mentor in your chosen field to help advise you.
 It doesn’t need to be expensive and you are never too old or young to learn something new.

 From learning to get the best out of Microsoft Outlook, improving your everyday maths, presenting your work with impact, graphic design, coding in Python to the fundamentals of digital marketing, there are a number of resources that are free or inexpensive.
 Many of these short courses can be taken on a flexible basis around your other commitments

 A few examples of short course providers include:

 Lifelong learning is becoming part of the ‘new normal’ and it is more important now than ever for both companies and individuals to build their skill sets in order to adapt and thrive.

-Please note that we do not have any affiliations with any of the course providers and acts as a general resource tool only.
-The terms and conditions of use of the course providers is set out on their websites, including any relevant disclaimers.
+Please note that we do not have any affiliations with any of the course providers and act as a general resource tool only.
+The terms and conditions of use of the course providers are set out on their websites, including any relevant disclaimers.